OfficeDev/microsoft-teams-ui-component-library/README.md

 npm i --save @fluentui/react-teams
 ```

-Since the components require fairly specific, structured props, development will be easier in projects that use TypeScript.
+Since the components require fairly specific, structured props, development is easier in projects that use TypeScript.

 ## Getting started

 ### Always use the provider

-In order for these components to work properly, they need their provider.
+For these components to work properly, they need their provider.

 ```tsx
 import {Provider as RTProvider, Board } from "@fluentui/react-teams";